 Lecturer/Senior Lecturer in Astrophysics

 We are looking for an enthusiastic academic with expertise in any area of observational or theoretical astrophysics.
-You will be expected to establish their own area of expertise but may find synergies with our existing areas of strength (galactic magnetism, stellar and planetary (magneto-) hydrodynamics, AGN and accretion physics, neutron stars, cosmology and relativity).
-Applications are particularly encouraged from those with an interest in Astrostatistics.
-Newcastle has recently secured an STFC CDT [Science and Technology Facilities Council – Centre for Doctoral Training] in data intensive science in partnership with Northumbria University.
+You will have the opportunity to establish your own area of expertise but may find synergies with our existing areas of strength (galactic magnetism, stellar and planetary (magneto-) hydrodynamics, AGN and accretion physics, neutron stars, cosmology, and relativity).
+Applications are particularly encouraged from those with an interest in astrostatistics.
+Newcastle University has recently secured an Science and Technology Facilities Council – Centre for Doctoral Training (STFC CDT) in data intensive science in partnership with Northumbria University.

-Newcastle University expects to grow its Physics academic staff by employing ~20 Physicists over the next 5-7 years.
-The successful candidate will have the opportunity to help shape the research and teaching associated with this expansion.
-We are committed to build a Physics environment with Equality and Diversity at its core.
-As such, in addition to a strong research track record, the successful applicant will have a genuine interest and commitment to developing the role of under-represented groups in Physics, and an interest in establishing innovative, evidence-based programmes that will target these groups at all levels.
-In addition, the successful candidate will need to demonstrate the potential to be a strong role model for the values of equality, diversity and inclusion.
+Newcastle University expects to grow its physics academics by employing ~20 Physicists over the next 5-7 years.
+You will have the opportunity to help shape the research and teaching associated with this expansion.
+We are committed to build a Physics environment with equality and diversity at its core.
+As such, in addition to a strong research track record, you will have a genuine interest and commitment to developing the role of under-represented groups in physics, and an interest in establishing innovative, evidence-based programmes that will target these groups at all levels.

-Application is via a CV and a document (max.
-3 pages) outlining the following:
+Application is via a CV and a Cover Letter (max.
+4 pages) only.
+Please outline the following:

 For more information or informal enquiries, please contact Dr Angela Dyson [email protected] or Prof Tamara Rogers, [email protected].